nolesapex/DidMySettingsChange/README.md

 Modify the values as per your preferences before running the script.

-## UI Mode Is Here!  🟢 *NEW*

-A UI mode has been introduced!
-Uses customtkinter module.

 ## 🖼️ Before & After – Example Output

 Here's a visual example of how **DidMySettingsChange** detects changes in your system settings: